What is a personality disorder?

-The word ‘personality’ refers to the pattern of thoughts, feelings and behaviour that makes each of us the individuals that we are.
-We don’t always think, feel and behave in exactly the same way – it depends on the situation we are in, the people with us, and many other things.
+The word ‘personality’ refers to the pattern of thoughts, feelings and behaviours that make each of us the individuals that we are.
+We do not always think, feel, and behave in exactly the same way – it depends on the situation we are in, the people with us, and many other things.
 But mostly we do tend to behave in fairly predictable ways or patterns.
-And so we can be described, as shy, selfish, lively, and so on.
+And so, we can be described as shy, selfish, lively, and so on.
 We each have a set of these patterns, and this set makes up our personality.

 “I always felt different from others and had no sense of belonging anywhere.
 My life was always chaotic, as were my feelings – never consistent or stable, but changeable and unpredictable.
 I felt like an outcast of society – undeserving of anything.
 I secretly longed for a better way of life, but didn’t know how to achieve it and lacked confidence that I could change.”

 The diagnosis applies if you have personality difficulties which affect all aspects of your life all the time, and make life difficult for you and for those around you.
 The diagnosis does not include personality changes caused by a life event such as a sudden traumatic incident, or a physical injury.

 Personality disorders usually become noticeable in adolescence or early adulthood, but sometimes start in childhood.
 They can make it difficult for you to start and keep friendships or other relationships, and you may find it hard to work effectively with others.
 You may find other people very scary and feel very alienated and alone.

 However, with the right help you can learn to understand other people better, and cope better with social situations and relationships with other people.